A photo of the NYC Skyline

 2024 Updates to New York Hate Crime Laws

-The recent updates to New York’s hate crime laws in 2024 have brought significant changes to how these crimes are prosecuted.
+2024 updates to New York’s hate crime laws have changed how these crimes are prosecuted.
 These modifications provide stronger protections and stricter penalties.

 Expanded Offenses